Analytics and Modeling

 We do not start with statistical analysis of data in a search for correlations that may (but usually don’t) indicate significant structural relationships.
 Instead, we begin by interviewing those with experience and knowledge about the system of interest.
 Their understanding of the significant variables and interrelationships is captured in a clear visual form that facilitates debate among these experts until they are comfortable with the representation of the system.
 This high-level representation is then converted into mathematical equations that can be run as a computer simulation.

 The model is run and its behavior is compared to all the available qualitative and quantitative data about the system.
 Only after sufficient iterations and adjustments make the simulator’s behavior comparable to the data is the model considered “calibrated.”
 During the process, experts often refine and clarify their own understanding, and learn which data sources are most trustworthy.
-Once the calibration process is completed, model simulations behave the way the system behaved in the past, and for the reasons known to be true by the people that know the system best.
+Once the calibration process is completed, the model is ready for exploration and prediction of future scenarios.

 Dynamic Analytics: Measurement, Prediction, and Action